 Some of the information circulating states:

-As a nonprofit, Wounded Warrior Project believes in transparency and posts all of our financial information on our website.
+As a nonprofit, we believe in transparency and post all of our financial information on our website.

 WWP strives to provide our warriors with high-touch, comprehensive support in the areas of mental health, physical health, education and employment.
 We pay a competitive wage so that we can hire expert, licensed staff in those fields to run our programs.
 Our warriors and their families deserve no less.